 The term Digital Edition has been applied to almost any work (book, picture, music recording, film recording) prepared in a digitized form.
 For Adobe, the compound term means, “part of the end-to-end Adobe eBook platform for authoring, protecting, and delivering eBooks across devices.”

 During its relatively short life so far (at least, as compared with physical books) Adobe digital editions have gathered a number of adherents, and copies in this format are still being sold at the time this article was published.
 So it seems that the failure of the DRM technology itself has not completely prejudiced the market against the Adobe digital editions format.
-The current version (March 2011) uses Adobe Content Server 4 as the host management system, but as recently as December 2010 available hacks of the ePub DRM system were widely available from the offset.
+Adobe Content Server is used as the host management system, but available hacks of the Adobe ePub DRM system were widely available from the offset.
 Adobe annouced with Adobe Content Server 5 & Adobe Reader Mobile SDK 10 an improved and hardened DRM solution to protect PDF and ePub files from unauthorized viewing – this basically forces users to use an eReader built on RMSDK 10 and above.
 However many ePub DRM removal products claim to remove even this protection because they crack the ePub file directly and do no rely on a specific version of an eReader to do so.

 The concept behind Adobe digital editions, to be able to publish ebooks in a ‘standard’ format (ePub ebook or PDF ebook) and have them reproduced faithfully on a wide number of different platforms, is very good.
 But the implementation of ePub DRM has not had a similar success. ePub DRM has not proved to be effective, and whilst Adobe digital editions will continue to be used it may be some considerable time before effective ePub security is achieved.

 Should you publish ebooks to PDF or ePUB format?